 New year, new you!
 As the old saying goes, at the start of the year many homeowners change various aspects of their life in favour of adopting new tastes and styles.
-This is often reflected in home decor, as trends quickly evolve.
-When it comes to the colour of your walls, you may have wanted a deep mahogany last year to create a rustic decor.
+This is often reflected in our home decor, as trends quickly evolve.
+When it comes to the colour of your walls, you may have wanted deep mahogany last year to create rustic decor.

 Now, you might be looking for something clean and modern.
 But how do you paint to cover a dark colour with a light one?
 We’re here to help solve this modern dilemma in this informative article!

-You’ll want to begin by measuring the area that you intend on covering, as this will allow you to determine how much paint and primer is needed for the job.
+You’ll want to begin by measuring the area that you intend on covering, as this will allow you to determine how much paint and primer are needed for the job.
 This can be done by multiplying the length times the width of your wall, allowing for the total square footage of the space.
 Divide this total based on the coverage area of your primer and new paint.
 This coverage area will vary from product to product, so make sure to arrive at your local hardware store with all of the measurements.

-For seams around the window and door frames or other gaps in the surface, use a small amount of painter's caulk.
-To apply it, hold the caulking gun on an angle and follow the seam moving downwards towards your floors.
+For seams around window and door frames or other gaps in the surface, use a small amount of painter's caulk.
+To apply this, hold the caulking gun on an angle and follow the seam moving downwards towards your floors.
 Make sure to squeeze the gun gently, and using a wet finger, smooth out the caulk every two feet.

-Once the corners and hard to reach areas are done, switch to a roller that suits the needs of your walls, either smooth or textured.
+Once the corners and hard-to-reach areas are done, switch to a roller that suits the needs of your walls, either smooth or textured.
 Roll the primer evenly over walls, moving back and forth in a grid pattern for best results.
 Allow the primer to fully dry before applying your newly chosen paint.
-Follow the same methods for applying paint to all areas of the wall, applying two coats of paint to aptly cover your outdated, dark colour!
+Follow the same methods for applying paint to all areas of the wall, applying two coats of paint to aptly cover your outdated, dark colour.

-WOULD YOU LIKE TO GET A GENERAL IDEA OF HOW MUCH YOUR PAINTING PROJECT WILL COST?
+WOULD YOU LIKE A GENERAL IDEA OF HOW MUCH YOUR PAINTING PROJECT WILL COST?
 Test our cost estimator which calculates according to the room dimension and the number of colours.